loftusa/loftusa.github.io/_posts/04-28-24-research_in_interp.md

 Evan Hernandez at MIT wrote the linear relation embeddings paper, but he just graduated.

+## Blog Post Ideas
+- How much longer would it take to train a transformer if you expressed everything in residual stream format?

 ## More Ideas
 - Not interpretability, but initialization seems weirdly underexplored.
 Is it possible to distil a transformer down to an MLP, and then reverse-engineer what the nearest easy initialization is?
 If someone could figure out how to encode the attention mechanism inside an MLP, for instance, that would be a massive breakthrough.
 - what if instead of next word prediction, you predicted the embedding for the next word, using the loss of some embedding distance metric instead of cross entropy?